DataOnATangent/Glassdoor_NLP/README.md

 1. **Data Aquisition:** Using a glassdoor webscraper developed by Matthew Chatham (sourced below), I scraped 14k+ reviews from 150 companies of various industries and ratings from the glassdoor site.

-2. **Preprocessing & Exploratory Data Analysis:** My data contains to groups of features the text columns and non text columns.
+2. **Preprocessing & Exploratory Data Analysis:** My data contains two groups of features, the text columns and non text columns.
 These were handled seperately in two different notebooks.

-    2a.The non text data was cleaned, recatagorized, and visualized in order to better understand some general characteristics about the reviewing such as the distribution of location, opnion of CEO, and outlook.
+    2a.The non text data was cleaned, recatagorized, and visualized in order to better understand some general characteristics about the reviewing such as the distribution of location, opinion of CEO, and outlook.

     2b.
-The text columns were cleaned, and explored by rating to understand the make up of the text itself thru features like sentiment, average word count, and rating distribution.
+The text columns were cleaned, and explored by rating to understand the make up of the text itself through features like sentiment, average word count, and rating distribution.

 3. **Processing NLP:** Having a clean dataframe and having explored all the features, the next step was to prepare the text for modeling through NLP.
 This involved steps like removing stop words, removing punctuation, stemming, and vectorizing.